This handy guide will show you exactly how to last longer in bed.

-To last longer you can also incorporate cock rings and penis extenders if you’d like.
+Another thing you can do to last longer in bed you can also incorporate cock rings and penis extenders if you’d like.

 Cock rings restrict the blood flow from your penis once it’s erect.
-The result is an erection that’s stronger.
-Another benefit to cock rings is that they provide increased sensation at the same time.
-The vibrating varieties can be very pleasurable for your partner.
+The result is a stronger erection and increased sensation.

-Penis extenders can be placed over your penis, adding as much length and girth as you and your partner desire.
+Penis sleeves can be placed over your penis, adding as much length and girth as you and your partner desire.

 They look and feel realistic.